-Figure 14.
-Processing Time per Data Item for Different Embeddings.

-We also analyzed response times.
-Figure 14 compares the processing time per data item for each model combination.
-Among the KR-SBERT combinations, the KR-SBERT + Gpt3.5-turbo combination had the fastest processing time of 0.92 seconds.
-This shows that the KR-SBERT model performs inference locally, resulting in fast processing speed.
-On the other hand, the KR-SBERT + Gemma2 9B combination had the slowest processing time of 5.57 seconds.
-This suggests that the size of the Gemma2 9B model may be the reason for its slow processing speed.
-In the Ada-002 combination, the Ada-002 + Gpt3.5-turbo combination had a relatively fast processing time of 1.39 seconds.
-This indicates that this combination is capable of fast processing even through API communication.
-On the other hand, the Ada-002 + Gemma2 9B combination had the slowest processing time of 6.16 seconds.
-This difference in processing time is analyzed to be due to the fact that KR-SBERT is inferred locally, while Ada-002 is inferred through API communication.
+the response times of all combinations were analyzed.
+Figure 14 shows a comparison of the processing time per data item for each model combination.
+Among the KR-SBERT combinations, KR-SBERT + Gpt3.5-Turbo exhibited the fastest processing time of 0.92 s.
+As KR-SBERT performs inference locally, it has a higher processing speed.
+By contrast, KR-SBERT + Gemma-2-9b exhibited the slowest processing time of 5.57 s, which may have been caused by the large size of Gemma-2-9b.
+Among the Ada-002 combinations, Ada-002 + Gpt3.5-Turbo exhibits a relatively fast processing time of 1.39 s, suggesting that this combination is capable of fast processing even under API communication.
+By contrast, Ada-002 + Gemma-2-9b shows the slowest processing time of 6.16 s.
+This difference is attributed to the fact that KR-SBERT is employed locally, whereas Ada-002 is requires API communication.